 Only about fifty hardstone human figures carved by the Fabergé firm are known today.
 This sailor figure is made of several different hardstones.
 His face and hands are made of aventurine, and his eyes are sapphires.
-The sailor wears a milky quartz uniform, lapis lazuli tie and cap band, and onyx or chalcedony shoes.
+A milky quartz uniform, lapis lazuli tie and cap band, and onyx or chalcedony shoes complete the small figure.
 The cap’s tally, or ribbon band, has a gilt inscription that reads Zarnitsa in Cyrillic, which means “summer lightning.”
-This name links the figure to an imperial yacht once captained by Grand Duke Michael Alexandrovich, the uncle of Tsar Nicholas II.
+This name links the figure to an imperial yacht once captained by Grand Duke Michael Alexandrovich, the youngest brother of Tsar Nicholas II.

 Fabergé: Jeweler to the Tsars, Oklahoma City Museum of Art, June 20 – September 27, 2015

 Fabergé Revealed, Bellagio Gallery of Fine Art, Las Vegas, Nevada, November 14, 2014 - May 25, 2015

 Fabulous Fabergé, Jeweler to the Czars, Montreal Museum of Fine Arts, June 14 - October 12, 2014

 Fabergé Revealed, Peabody Essex Museum, Salem, Massachusetts, June 22 - September 29, 2013